Private First Class

 Pfc.
 Choyei Oshiro was interred at the U. S. Military Cemetery in Epinal, France.

-For his military service, Private First Class Choyei Oshiro was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, Private First Class Choyei Oshiro was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1948, the remains of Americans buried overseas began slowly to return to the US, if the family so wished.
 As a result, on April 21, 1949, Pfc.
 Choyei Oshiro arrived home.
 The USAT Sergeant Jack J. Pendleton brought back 134 men, arriving at Honolulu Harbor’s Kapalama Basin.
 There were hundreds of family and friends present to attend the dockside service.
 The Secretary of Hawaii, Oren E. Long, officiated, the 264th Army Band played, and military Chaplains participated.
 One of the Chaplains was Hiro Higuchi, who had served in the 442nd with the men who were returning home that day.
 The caskets were stored in the Army mausoleum at Schofield Barracks pending final burial arrangements.